rogervinas/spring-boot-ai/README.md

 #### Chat Controller

-The **ChatController** exposes a simple REST POST endpoint that takes user input, calls the `ChatService`, and returns the AI agent’s response:
+The **Chat Controller** exposes a simple REST POST endpoint that takes user input, calls the **Chat Service**, and returns the AI agent’s response:

 ```kotlin
 @RestController